10 Ways to Stop Spring Allergies Naturally

 Staying hydrated with water, herbal teas, and juices can act as a natural antihistamine.
 Make sure you’re staying hydrated all year long and be especially aware of your hydration levels when you’re feeling allergy symptoms.

 6. Remove Clothes Worn Outside & Shower When You Get Home

 Pollen can and will cling to anything and everything.
 Pollen can settle on your clothes, your shoes, your skin, and your hair making sure to follow you throughout the whole day and make your spring allergy symptoms worse.

 This pollen can follow you indoors so it’s a good idea to remove clothes you’ve worn outside all day and take a shower once you’re home.
 The pollen will still cling to your clothes once you remove them but they won’t be as irritating once thrown in your hamper.
 This is especially true after you’ve taken a shower and washed off any pollen clinging to your hair or skin.

 7. Keep Your Home Clean

-Removing outside clothes, taking a shower, and running your HEPA air purifier will go a long way to helping with the worst of tree pollen, weed pollen, and grass pollen indoors.
+Removing outside clothes, taking a shower, and running your air purifier will go a long way to helping with the worst of tree pollen, weed pollen, and grass pollen indoors.
 It’s also important to keep your home clean to minimize the irritation that comes with allergens.
 Pollen particles can still be tracked indoors and settle on surfaces in your home despite these safeguards.